mathewpeedikayil/morse-code-converter/README.md

 # morse-code-converter
-Morse code converted created using Java & JavaFX.
+Morse code converter created using Java & JavaFX.
 When a user types an english sentence, the morse code is displayed and audio can be played.